mwpastore/sinja/README.md

 ### Validations

-If your ORM raises exceptions on validation errors, you should specify which exception class(es) should be handled and return HTTP status code 422, along with a formatter proc that transforms the exception object into an array of two-element arrays containing the name or symbol of the attribute that failed validation and the detailed errror message for that attribute.
+If your ORM raises exceptions on validation errors, you should specify which exception class(es) should be handled and return HTTP status 422, along with a formatter proc that transforms the exception object into an array of two-element arrays containing the name or symbol of the attribute that failed validation and the detailed errror message for that attribute.